 The Scoop: People who are deficient in vitamin D may be more likely to get respiratory tract infections, according to a recent report in Vitamins & Hormones.
 The study authors also point to the sunshine vitamin as a possible treatment for asthma.
 (TRY: Mommy’s Bliss Organic Vitamin D Drops) If you’re lacking vitamin D, you may also struggle to achieve maximum oxygen consumption when you’re physically active.
 Getting the right amount of this key vitamin can make breathing during exercise easier.
 It might even help you build stronger lungs!

 For Better Air: While the Institute of Medicine’s Food and Nutrition Board recommends getting 600 IU of vitamin D daily, the tolerable upper intake level is 4,000 IU daily.
 Ask your health-care provider if a supplement is right for you.

 The Scoop: In a Journal of Inflammation study using guinea pigs, the harmful effects of cigarette smoke – oxidative stress, inflammation, programmed cell death (apoptosis) and lung injury – were prevented by an infusion of black tea.
-Like many other food sources that can help improve lung health, it seems to be the tea’s high antioxidant content that provides the benefits.
+Like other food sources that can improve lung health, it seems to be the tea’s high antioxidant content that’s beneficial.